Skip to main content

 Areas of programmatic interest include, but are not limited to:

-• Studies that develop, test, and/or evaluate strategies that address social and structural determinants of HIV health inequities.
+• Studies that develop, test, and/or evaluate strategies that address key determinants of HIV health.

-• Research that aims to understand and/or address processes and mechanisms at multiple levels that lead to HIV health inequities.
+• Research that aims to understand and/or address processes and mechanisms at multiple levels.

 • Strategies to enhance scale-up and/or sustainment of evidence-based interventions for HIV prevention, treatment, and retention.